 - Click the Save button to continue.
 The correct Server Info, Parameters, and Attributes will automatically be filled in for you.

-- Give your configuration a name.
+- Under General, give your configuration a name.

 - If you'd like, you can also provide notes or details about this configuration for your reference.